arielherself/espresso/README.raw.md

 ----------

-## The Aloha State votes

-More Hawaiians than usual may vote in the state’s primary elections on Saturday.
-Hawaii began mailing ballots to voters in 2020 to boost its turnout, the lowest in America.
-By August 9th, 25% of ballots had already been returned.

-The surge of new voters is unlikely to help the Republican Party in a state that is deep blue.
-David Ige, the governor, and all four members of Congress are Democrats.
-Mr Ige has reached his term limit but his replacement will probably be Joshua Green, his current deputy.
-Brian Schatz, one of the Senate’s loudest voices for climate-change legislation, should also glide to victory in his primary.
-Should they win their general-election races in November, they will have much to do.
-The pandemic battered the state’s tourism-dependent economy, the Ukraine war strained its[ energy supplies](https://www.economist.com/united-states/hawaiis-oil-dependent-economy-is-being-battered-by-russias-war/21808955)—petrol is costlier in Hawaii than in any other state—and a perennial shortage of affordable housing has worsened.
-The Aloha State is blue in more ways than one.

 ## Rushdie in hospital after attack

 Sir Salman Rushdie, an Indian-born British novelist, has faced hardship because of his work.
 Some Muslims judged “The Satanic Verses”, the author’s fourth novel, published in 1988, as blasphemous.
 Iran called for his death, forcing him into hiding.
 In recent years the threat had seemed to ease, and he spent much of his time in America.
 On Friday, in upstate New York, he was stabbed multiple times on stage.